nhammai/voicepokemon/README.md

 # NLPoké Adventure
-Get ready for NLPoké Adventure, the coolest Pokémon game where you can control battles with your voice!
+Experience NLPoké Adventure, the coolest Pokémon game where you control battles with your voice!

 Talk to your Pokémon and show off your skills as you guide them through awesome challenges.